 Following discussions at the Toronto meeting, ICANN’s CEO led meetings with stakeholder representatives for implementation discussions on the Trademark Clearinghouse and associated rights protection mechanisms.
 The implementation meetings addressed part of the recent IPC/BC proposal for Improvements and Enhancements to the RPMs for new gTLDs. (link)

 Members of multiple GNSO constituencies participated in these discussions.
-The group collaborated on a possible “strawman solution” addressing several IPC/BC recommendations.
+The group collaborated on a possible “Strawman Solution” addressing several IPC/BC recommendations.
 The discussions on this model included significant compromise and accommodation by participants.

 The Strawman Solution is a proposed implementation of Sunrise and Trademark Claims services that balances and addresses the concerns of the various parties, including some concerns raised by the BC.

-One element of the IPC/BC proposal that was not included in the Strawman Solution concerned a mechanism for blocking registrations of domains in the TM clearinghouse.
-Blocking is intended as a lower cost alternative to acquiring a defensive registration.
-The latest implementation proposal for a blocking mechanism is called a "Limited Preventative Registration" (LPR).
+One element of the IPC/BC proposal that was not included in the Strawman Solution concerned a mechanism for reserving registrations of domains in the TM clearinghouse.
+Reservation is intended as non-resolving and therefore lower cost alternative to acquiring a defensive registration.
+The latest implementation proposal for a non-resolving reservation mechanism is called a "Limited Preventative Registration" (LPR).

 LPR did not achieve consensus among participants in the implementation meetings and is not included in the Strawman Solution.
 However, LPR was posted for public comment on whether it should be considered for implementation.
 Even if LPR is not considered an implementation item, it could eventually be required as a consensus policy pursuant to a PDP.